We took the best parts of the pie, added protein and then drizzled them with chocolate in these irresistible No-Bake Pecan Pie Truffles

 How about the fact that the average slice of pecan pie weighs in at over 500 calories with 65g of carbohydrate and more than 30g of sugar – from processed white SUGAR and corn syrup.

-These Pecan Pie Truffles have the taste you love but with far less sugar (and sugar from dates, at that) and carbs and we’ve added our favorite Vital Proteins Collagen Peptides to the mix to give them a bit of protein for staying power and nutritional righteousness.
+These Pecan Pie Truffles have the taste you love but with far less sugar (and sugar from dates, at that) and carbs and we’ve added our collagen peptides to the mix to give them a bit of protein for staying power and nutritional righteousness.